The Gift

 There are risks to the donor during and after the surgery.
 Unlike most other surgeries, you–the patient–are actually in excellent health when undergoing surgery.
 Therefore, the risks are attributable to the surgery itself and the removal of a kidney.
 These risks are small and manageable, but in the interest of full disclosure, here are some of the possible complications and consequences:

-• Death.
+- Death.
 It happens.
 Fortunately, it is exceedingly rare.
-The mortality risk is estimated to be about 0.03% (that’s three deaths for every 10,000 procedures.)
+The mortality risk is estimated to be about 0.01% (that’s one death for every 10,000 procedures.)

 Psychosocial Consequences of Donation